Lesson 6: Salvation

 Pray For the Gospel to Spread Among All Peoples (Matt.
 9:37-38)

-• Click here for information about Brazil and the missionaries in that country.
+• Click here for information about Egypt and how to prayer for this country.

 Give us this day our daily bread